anegostudios/IVC5-Support-Application/README.md

 		- Action tracking (history of attribute changes)
 		- Notifications / Emails for
 			- New responses
+			- Newly created tickets if the issuer is not logged in
 	- Frontend module
 		- Create new tickets (also possible as guest)
 		- Inspect individual tickets